 “My expectations were more than met.
 I have had interventions and domestic violence work done in the past but nothing has compared to the intervention and help received on this course.”

 “I am finding what I have been through and how I was treated wasn’t right.”

 “It opened my eyes and made me make a strong decision to leave the relationship I was in by the second session”

 - women aged 16+ with lived experience of male to female domestic abuse but now consider themselves safe

 - In line with our mission we prioritise those with children/stepchildren (regardless of age and where the children are actually living), but we also support women who do not have children

-- Low risk.
+- Standard to medium risk.
 Not currently in crisis, but vulnerable as a result of DA experience (referrers: ideally 0-6 ticks but always less than 10 ticks on the DASH RIC).
 Could be currently experiencing non-physical abuse such as emotional or financial abuse.
 Perpetrator not assessed as a physical risk to her or the other women attending the programme.

 We have limited funding to offer victim-survivors with preschool children weekly support in their own home, in Refuge or leaving Refuge where it is safe to do so.
 If the referral is made in good time before the start of the programme and relationships have been built, our volunteers could look after children so that clients can attend the programme.
 Regrettably this service can only be offered to those living in East Sussex (not Brighton & Hove as yet) This would be via our volunteer home-visiting service.
 Please do talk to us about this.

 We accept submitted Enquiry Forms from any statutory or voluntary agency who wants to refer their clients/service users.
 It is the third party’s responsibility to gain permission to share the potential service-user’s contact details with us.
 Confidentiality is always our priority to ensure the victim-survivor’s privacy